-(g) Accommodation and meals are supplied at no expense to the employee.
+CATEGORY AND CONDITIONS OF APPROVAL ENTITLEMENTS (g) Accommodation and meals are supplied at no expense to the employee.
 Incidental Expenses - \$17.30 per overnight stay

+CATEGORY AND CONDITIONS OF ENTITLEMENTS

+APPROVAL

 3. OPTION TO CLAIM ACTUAL EXPENSES

-An employee may claim actual expenses where the accommodation charges at a particular centre exceed the amount prescribed for accommodation at that centre or where the cost of meals exceeds the total amount prescribed for meals for the whole of the employee's absence.
+An employee may claim actual expenses where the accommodation charges at a particular centre exceed the amount prescribed for accommodation at that centre or where the cost of meals exceeds the total amount prescribed for meals for the whole of the employee's absence. (i) All accommodation and meals claimed as actuals Actual and reasonable expenses for accommodation and meals PLUS Relevant incidental expenses allowance OR (ii) All meals and some accommodation claimed as

+Such actual expenses are to be actuals

 Such actual expenses are to be reimbursed to the employee subject to the chief executive being satisfied that the claim is reasonable and the employee has complied with the general conditions relating to minimum standard of accommodation and documentary evidence.

-Five situations are shown to clarify the employee's entitlement where actual expenses are claimed by the employee.

-(i) All accommodation and meals claimed as actuals Actual and reasonable expenses for accommodation and meals

-(ii) All meals and some accommodation claimed as actuals

-Actual and reasonable expenses for accommodation and meals

-Relevant allowances as prescribed in 2 above for accommodation not claimed as actual expenses
+Actual and reasonable expenses for accommodation and meals PLUS Relevant allowances as prescribed in 2 above for accommodation not claimed as actual expenses PLUS Relevant incidental expenses allowance

+- OR
-(iii) All accommodation claimed as actuals

-Actual and reasonable expenses for accommodation PLUS

-Relevant allowances as prescribed in 2 above for meals PLUS
+Five situations are shown to clarify the employee's entitlement where actual expenses are claimed by the employee. (iii) All accommodation claimed as actuals Actual and reasonable expenses for accommodation PLUS Relevant allowances as prescribed in 2 above for meals PLUS Relevant incidental expenses allowance

+OR
-(iv) Some accommodation claimed as actuals

-Actual and reasonable expenses for accommodation

-Relevant allowances as prescribed in 2 above for meals and accommodation not claimed as actual expenses
+(iv) Some accommodation claimed as actuals Actual and reasonable expenses for accommodation PLUS Relevant allowances as prescribed in 2 above for meals and accommodation not claimed as actual expenses PLUS Relevant incidental expenses allowance

+OR
-(v) All meals claimed as actuals

-Actual and reasonable expenses for meals

-Relevant allowances as prescribed in 2 above for accommodation
+(v) All meals claimed as actuals Actual and reasonable expenses for meals PLUS Relevant allowances as prescribed in 2 above for accommodation PLUS Relevant incidental expenses allowance

+,
-4. EXTENDED PERIODS OF RELIEVING OR SPECIAL DUTY

-Where an employee relieves another employee or performs special duty at another centre for an extended period, the employee shall be allowed relieving allowances or expenses as determined hereunder -

-(a) Up to 4 weeks

-Relevant allowances as prescribed in 2 above for accommodation, meals and incidentals.

-(b) More than 4 weeks

-For the whole period of the relieving or special duty, such reasonable expenses as negotiated between the employee and the department provided that the employee is not out of pocket (ie. not financially disadvantaged in comparison to remaining at the employee's usual place of work) during the extended period of relieving or special duty.

-Without limiting the capacity of the parties to negotiate the payment of expenses, the following costs may be taken into consideration -

-- accommodation costs appropriate to the duration of the relieving period and the personal family circumstances of the employee; - costs of purchasing or preparing meals for the employee; - payment of transfer expenses as prescribed in the Ministerial Directive Transfer and Appointment Expenses in lieu of relieving allowances; - use of a government vehicle or compensation for taking own vehicle to the relieving centre as prescribed in the Ministerial Directive Motor Vehicle Allowances; and - reunion visits to the employee's normal centre.
+CATEGORY AND CONDITIONS OF APPROVAL ENTITLEMENTS 4.
+EXTENDED PERIODS OF RELIEVING OR SPECIAL DUTY Where an employee relieves another employee or performs special duty at another centre for an extended period, the employee shall be allowed relieving allowances or expenses as determined hereunder - (a) Up to 4 weeks Relevant allowances as prescribed in 2 above for accommodation, meals and incidentals. (b) More than 4 weeks For the whole period of the relieving or special duty, such reasonable expenses as negotiated between the employee and the department provided that the employee is not out of pocket (ie. not financially disadvantaged in comparison to remaining at the employee's usual place of work) during the extended period of relieving or special duty.
+Without limiting the capacity of the parties to negotiate the payment of expenses, the following costs may be taken into consideration - accommodation costs appropriate to the duration of the relieving period and the personal family circumstances of the employee; costs of purchasing or preparing meals for the employee; payment of transfer expenses as prescribed in the Ministerial Directive Transfer and Appointment Expenses in lieu of relieving allowances; use of a government vehicle or compensation for taking own vehicle to the relieving centre as prescribed in the Ministerial Directive Motor Vehicle Allowances ; and • reunion visits to the employee's normal centre.
 The agreed arrangements are to be documented to satisfy any human resource management or financial audit requirements.